-- o Be directly responsible for the appointment, compensation, retention and oversight of the work of any registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation, and each such registered public accounting firm must report directly to the Audit Committee. - Resolve any disagreements between management and the Corporation's independent auditors regarding financial reporting.
+- o Be directly responsible for the appointment, compensation, retention and oversight of the work of any registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation, and each such registered public accounting firm must report directly to the Audit Committee.
+Periodically consider the rotation of the Corporation's independent auditors. - Resolve any disagreements between management and the Corporation's independent auditors regarding financial reporting.